Riding Skills & Tips

 Be Seen Use your horn, hand signals and light to be seen by others on the road.

 10 Tips for Safer Cycling

 - Wear your helmet.
-Follow this simple rule and you reduce your risk of serious injury by as much as 85 percent.
+Follow this simple rule and you can reduce your risk of injury.

 - Keep your head up and look ahead, not at the ground.
 You need to see what is coming up so you have time to react and maneuver.

 - One person per bike.
 Riding with unsecured passengers puts you at risk for injury to yourself and others.

 - Ride in single file with space between bikes.

 - Ride on the right side of the road, never against traffic.
 Otherwise, you are at risk for an accident – or a ticket.